biojppm/cmany/doc/vs.rst

     $ cmake -G "Visual Studio 14 2015 Win64" ../..
     $ cd ../../build/windows-x86_64-vs2017-Release
     $ cmake -G "Visual Studio 15 2017 Win64" ../..

-.. note:: cmany defaults to using the native architecture, while cmake defaults to a 32 bit build.
-For example, when running in a x86 system, the command ``cmake -G "Visual Studio 15 2017" ../..`` will produce a 32 bit build.
-For contrast, the command ``cmany b -c vs2015`` will produce a 64 bit build.
-If cmany is running in a 32 bit system instead, then the result of running the command above would be a 32 bit build.

 A further point of confusion with Visual Studio is that a given VS solution version actually consists of two separate items: a) the compiler version (the